WPI-MMR/gym_solo/README.md

 # Running Tests
 All of our tests can be run by using python's built in `unittest`.
+However,due to how PyBullet works, we require some extra dependencies.
 To run the tests, use the following procedure:

-1. Source the environment
+1. Install `xvfb` (on Ubuntu, you can do `sudo apt install xvfb`)
+2. Follow the instructions above for creating the virtual environment, but use `pip install -e .[test]` instead of `pip install -e .`
-2. Navigate to the root of the repository
+4. Navigate to the root of the repository
-3. `python -m unittest discover -v`
+5. `python -m unittest discover -v .`